 If you’re having one of those days when nothing seems to work, try changing lures based on vertical versus horizontal presentation.
 Ie. If you know the fish are there, and a jig isn’t working, try a spinnerbait and vice versa.

-By carefully considering these factors and selecting the correct fishing lure for the conditions and bass behaviour, you can vastly improve your chances of landing a trophy-size bass.
-Be sure to have a varied selection of bass lures in your tackle box and be ready to experiment with different techniques.
-As conditions change, be prepared to adjust your approach based on what the bass is telling you.
+By carefully considering these factors and selecting the correct fishing lure for the conditions and behaviour, you can vastly improve your chances of landing a trophy-size bass.
+Be sure to have a variety of baits in your tackle box and be ready to experiment with different techniques.
+As conditions change, be prepared to adjust your approach based on what the bass are telling you.

 RELATED: Fishing Basics: Our Introductory Guide for the New Fisherman